clydewatts1/prototype_chameleon/server/README.md

 2. **models.py**: Database schema using SQLModel
    - `CodeVault`: Stores executable code with SHA-256 hash as primary key
-   - `ToolRegistry`: Maps tools to personas with JSON schema definitions
+   - `ToolRegistry`: Maps tools to personas with JSON schema definitions.
+Includes `group` for organization.
    - `ResourceRegistry`: Defines resources with static or dynamic content
    - `PromptRegistry`: Stores prompt templates with argument schemas